-5.5 Unless otherwise expressly authorized, Compugen will not sell, lease or trade the personal information of their employees or customers to other parties.
+5.5 Unless otherwise expressly authorized, Compugen will not sell, lease or trade the personal information of its staff members or customers to other parties.

 5.7 Personal information that is no longer necessary or relevant for the identified purposes or required by law to be retained, shall be destroyed, erased or made anonymous.